 Convertible Preferred Stock Dividends, Conversion Payment, and Discount on Preferred Stock Redemption, net.
-The convertible preferred stock dividends decreased 107%, from \$1.5 million in the three months ended March 31, 2006 to (\$107,000) in the same period in 2007.
-In the three months ended March 31, 2006, there was a one time payment of \$970,000 associated with the voluntary conversion of approximately 80,848 shares in March 2006 and \$524,000 of preferred dividends based on an outstanding balance of 142,137 shares.
-In the same period in 2007, preferred dividends were \$16,000 based on an outstanding balance of 6,933 shares, net of a \$123,000 discount on preferred stock redemption in connection with our repurchase of an aggregate of 2,825 shares of preferred stock outstanding at a price of \$195.00 per share (plus commissions).
+The convertible preferred stock dividends, conversion payment and discount on preferred stock redemption, net decreased 106%, from \$422,000 in the three months ended June 30, 2006 to (\$23,000) in the same period in 2007.
+The decrease was primarily attributable to a decrease in preferred stock dividends as a result of a reduction in preferred stock outstanding compared to the same period in 2006 and a \$41,000 discount on preferred stock redemption in connection with our repurchase of 909 shares of preferred stock outstanding at a price of \$195.00 per share (plus commissions).
+The convertible preferred stock dividends, conversion payment and discount on preferred stock redemption, net decreased from \$1.9 million in the six months ended June 30, 2006 to (\$130,000) in the same period in 2007.
+The decrease was primarily attributable to a one time payment of \$970,000 associated with the voluntary conversion of approximately 80,848 shares into approximately 824,980 shares of our Class B common stock in March 2006, preferred dividends of \$1.9 million in 2006 compared to \$38,000 in the same period in 2007, and a \$164,000 discount on preferred stock redemption in connection with our repurchase of 3,734 shares of preferred stock outstanding at a price of \$195.00 per share (plus commissions) in 2007.
 Preferred stock dividends are based upon a dividend rate of 4.75%.

 Net Income (Loss) Applicable to Common Stockholders.
-Net income (loss) applicable to common stockholders increased from a net loss of \$1.2 million for the three months ended March 31, 2006 to a net income of \$548,000 in the same period in 2007.
-The increase was primarily attributable to a decrease in convertible stock dividends, conversion payment and discount on preferred stock redemption, net of \$1.6 million and a decrease in stock based compensation of \$634,000.
+Net income (loss) applicable to common stockholders increased from a net loss of \$612,000 for the three months ended June 30, 2006 to net income of \$354,000 in the same period in 2007.
+The increase was primarily attributable to a decrease in convertible stock dividends, conversion payment and discount on preferred stock redemption, net of \$445,000 and a decrease in stock based compensation of \$1.1 million.
+Net income (loss) applicable to common stockholders decreased from a net loss of \$1.8 million for the six months ended June 30, 2006 to net income of \$902,000 in the same period in 2007.
+The increase was primarily attributable to a decrease in convertible stock dividends, conversion payment and discount on preferred stock redemption, net of \$2.0 million and a decrease in stock based compensation of \$1.7 million.